-In the final step the ingot is topped, that is to say, once cold the end is broken off so the melter can judge the condition and temper of the metal according to how it fractures.
-It was said that experienced melters could judge the quantity of carbon (temper) of crucible steel to within one tenth percent of the actual value this way6)D Flather, op-cit.
+In the final step the ingot is topped, that is to say, once cold the end is broken off so the melter can judge the condition of the metal according to how it fractures.
+It was said that experienced melters could judge the quantity of carbon (temper) of crucible steel to within one tenth percent of the actual value this way4)D Flather, op-cit.

 Grade and Temper

-Although the finest tool steel was made using selected tempers of blister steel made from Swedish bar iron, there were other methods for making crucible steel with common (cheaper) grades made by taking low-carbon bar iron and increasing the carbon content with charcoal; or by taking high-carbon pig iron and diluting the carbon content with added bar-iron.
+Although the finest tool steel was made using selected tempers of blister steel made from Swedish bar iron, there were other methods for making crucible steel.
+For instance common (cheaper) grades were made by taking low-carbon bar iron and increasing the carbon content with charcoal; or by taking high-carbon pig iron and diluting the carbon content with added bar-iron.
 Some of the ‘recipes’ are described below:

 I. Select cut bar iron and ‘fetch it up’ by the addition of charcoal.
-Melt and teem.by the addition of charcoal.
 Melt and teem.The principles and practice of iron and steel manufacture, Walter Macfarlane, 1921 (1906)